Cycling road world championships in Switzerland canceled - WHIZ News

 Swiss organizers of the championships, which were supposed to centered around Aigle where the International Cycling Union (UCI) is based, said they could not continue within a federal limit of 1,000 people for major events.

-The decision followed the Swiss federal council extending the limit into a sixth and final month until Oct.
+The decision followed the Swiss federal council extending the limit into a seventh and final month until Oct.
 1 amid rising numbers of coronavirus infections in the Alpine nation.

 Easing the rules in October helps Switzerland’s two major sports leagues, soccer and ice hockey, which warned that their clubs need bigger crowds to survive financially.
 They can look to a new season now with more fans, likely facing mandatory orders to wear masks at stadiums, though with none from away teams allowed.